Last updated :

 "Then look me in the eye, Zeno, and tell me that distinctly."

-Zeno opened his mouth, but no words would come.
-He thought about the studio he called Green Cottage, the house up Pemberton steps where they lived and "I love you, sir" finally spilled out.
+Zeno opened his mouth, but no words came.
+He thought about the studio he called Green Cottage, the house up Pemberton steps, all the new expensive clothes, boots, jewelry and looked down at the emerald ring on his index finger Abel gave him in Amsterdam.
+Finally "I love you, sir" spilled out.

 Abel squeezed him in his arms.
 "Thank the Lord, baby, you said you love me," he exclaimed.
 "That is most important to my heart."

 "I'm glad you brought me here..."

-"Always remember it was I who made this entire journey to San Francisco possible."
+"Always remember it was I who made this entire journey to San Francisco a reality."